 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 17.
 Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Buildings are in generally fair condition.
 18. Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Physical/ Ecological/ Climate 19.
 Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 1 Flooding has been identified as a priority issue faced by the school however, the school's location (in a fairly urban environment and beside a main road) does not significantly limit the ability to adapt to the challenges presently faced.
-Drainage solutions can be engineered to effectively address the flooding concerns. otimate 20.
-Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 Particularly drought caused by increased temperatures and rainfall variability, and flooding caused by more intense rainfall events.
+[YES = 1; NO = 0] 0 Yes, the school is limited by its physical location/landscape.
+The Adele School for Special Children is located in an urban area beside a main road, cemetery, and on a slope (land beside the school is at a higher elevation).
+Available space on the school compound is a limiting factor as well.
+20. Is climate change likely to exacerbate any of the current hazards?
+[YES = 1; NO = 0] 0 Particularly drought caused by increased temperatures and rainfall variability, and flooding caused by more intense rainfall events.
 21. Is the rate of climate change likely to outpace adaptation efforts?
 [YES = 1; NO = 0] 1 Not necessarily as there are available technologies, however cost may be the limiting factor.
 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 1